JedidiahH27/DodgerHitPredictor/README.md

 # Dodger Hit Predictor

-In this notebook, I explore predictive models aimed at forecasting whether Mookie Betts, Shohei Ohtani, and Freddie Freeman will record a hit in MLB games.
+In this notebook (best viewed here: https://nbviewer.org/github/JedidiahH27/DodgerHitPredictor/blob/main/HitPredictor.ipynb), I explore predictive models aimed at forecasting whether Mookie Betts, Shohei Ohtani, and Freddie
+Freeman will record a hit in MLB games.
 This analysis supports wagers on player performances, a feature offered by platforms such as FanDuel.